muses-code-js/js-intro-workshop/cheat-sheet.md

 ###string

-A set of characters, word, phrase.
+A set of characters, word(s), phrase.
 To initialize variable with a string you need to put this string into quotes.

 ###boolean

-Boolean variable represent a logical values True or False
+Boolean variable represent a logical value True or False

 ###array

-An ordered list of values, can store different type of data inside
+An ordered list of values, can store different types of data inside

 ###operator